MayakoAelys/MinecraftDiscordStatus/README.md

-# BunnyCraft
+# MinecraftDiscordStatus
-Update a channel to show the number of members online on our FC Minecraft server.
+Update a Discord channel to show the number of members online on a Minecraft server.

+This update can only happens twice per 10 minutes because of API rate limitations set by Discord.

 # Discord
 Scope:

 - Bot
 - application.commands (to create slash commands)

 Bot permissions:

 - Manage channels (to update the channel name ofc)

+# Configure your dev environment
+- Clone the project
+- Rename `appsettings.template.json` to `appsettings.json`
+- Complete the configuration file by adding your discord bot token, minecraft ip server, etc
+- Build and launch

 # Deploy
 ## Linux